syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Events.md

 [SfPopupLayout.PopupView.AcceptCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~AcceptCommand.html) will be fired when the accept button in the footer is clicked.

-Derive a class from `ICommand` and implement the neccessary interface.
-Return true in the `CanExecute()` method to close the popup and return false to prevent popup from closing.
+Derive a class from `ICommand` and implement the necessary interface.
+Return true in the `CanExecute()` method to close the popup and fire the `Execute()` method.
+Return false to prevent popup from closing and `Execute()` method is not fired.

 Refer to the following code example in which the pop-up closing will be canceled based on the return value of `CanExecute()` method.